-Fontys Academy of Architecture and Urbanism (AAS) is a very special school.
+Fontys Academy of Architecture and Urbanism (MAU) is an international school.
 It is one of six Schools of Architecture in the Netherlands that offer part-time master courses in architecture or urban design.
 Part-time, because participation of students in professional practice is the keystone of the Academy education: learning and practice form an integrated four-year programme.

 The Tilburg Academy is relatively small, but it has a long history during which it gained distinct character and profile.
-Approximately 85 students, a staff of 13 and nearly 50 visiting critics annually, create an atmosphere of creativity and ambition.
+Approximately 85 students, a staff of 7 and nearly 60 visiting critics and guest teachers annually, create an atmosphere of creativity and ambition.
 Students in our school are not just numbers but personalities.
 The academy, hence, is not one of those present-day educational ‘factories’ but a real community of learning, an academy in the original sense of the word.

 The intense master programmes in architecture and urban design are open for future designers who aspire and prove able to distinguish themselves in the design, planning and making of the built environment, both in the Netherlands and abroad.
-After finishing the programme they attain the degree of Master of Architecture (March) or Master of Urbanism (Murb).
+After finishing the programme they attain the degree of Master of Science and they can register immediately in the Architectenregister.

 None formal.
 But because of the size of the school students are very closely related and consulted on all activities organized by the school.